Help us improve your experience.

 Upload and Format Configuration Data in a NETCONF Session

-In a NETCONF session with a device running Junos OS, a client application can specify the delivery mechanism and the format of the configuration data used when delivering configuration changes to the device.
+A NETCONF client application can specify the delivery mechanism and the format of the configuration data when modifying the Junos device configuration.
 Client applications can use a text file or streaming data to upload configuration data in one of the accepted formats to the candidate configuration or open configuration database.

 Note:

-When managing devices running Junos OS, a client application can use the Junos XML protocol <load-configuration> operation in a NETCONF session to upload configuration data formatted using JSON or configuration mode set commands, in addition to Junos XML or CLI configuration statement formats.
+When managing Junos devices, a NETCONF client can use the Junos XML protocol <load-configuration> operation in a NETCONF session to upload configuration data formatted using JSON or configuration mode set commands, in addition to Junos XML or CLI configuration statement formats.

 Referencing Configuration Data Files